 - Admissions and Records - phone (818) 677-3700; email firstname.lastname@example.org

 A copy of the California State University, Northridge Annual Security and Fire Safety Report is available and can be obtained by contacting the Department of Police Services at (818) 677-3224 or by accessing the website http://www-admn.csun.edu/dps/police/docs/clery-report.pdf.
 The report includes statistics for the previous three years concerning crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the University, and on public property within or immediately adjacent to the campus.
 The report also includes institutional policies concerning campus security, alcohol and drug use, crime prevention, report of crimes, sexual assault, fire safety and other matters.

 This disclosure provides information on the number and gender of full-time undergraduates participating in the intercollegiate athletic competitions and on each team.
 Also included is the information on coaches, coach salaries, and the revenues and expenses associated with each sport.
 Effective June 1, 2006 additional information may be obtained from Institutional Research.

-Instructions: Click the heading above.
-When the Office of Postsecondary Education (OPE) Athletics page displays, select the "Get data for one institution" link.
-On the search criteria page, enter Northridge in the Name of Institution field and click Search.
-Select the California State University-Northridge link to view participation rates and other data.
+Instructions to view data: On the Office of Postsecondary Education (OPE) Athletics page, select the "Get data for one institution" link.
+On the search criteria page in the Name of Institution field, enter Northridge and click Search.
+Select the California State University-Northridge link to view participation rates and financial support data.

 Questions?
 Please contact the CSUN Athletics Office at (818) 677-3208.